 Cactus delights the eye with its other-worldly appearance and striking flowers, but it also requires repotting from time to time.
-This task is often avoided by home gardeners who are generally either unsure how to do it or fear they’ll kill the cactus.
-But the reality is that repotting cacti isn’t all that difficult.
+Unfortunately, home gardeners often avoid this task, generally unsure how to do it or fear killing the plant.
+But the reality is that repotting a cactus is not all that difficult.

-Here are some easy steps to repot a cactus:
+Here are some easy steps that will help you to repot your cactus:

-Step 1: Find Right Size Pot for Cactus
+Step 1: Find the Right Size Pot for Cactus

-When it’s time to repot a cactus, look for a container that’s about 2 inches (5 cm) larger than the one the cactus is currently in.
-If the container is too large, the soil will stay wet longer than desirable for a cactus, which likes heat and dry elements that are normal in the desert where it grows wild.
+When it is time to repot a cactus, look for a pot about 2 inches (5 cm) larger than the one the cactus is currently in.
+If the pot is too large, the soil will stay wet longer than desirable for a cactus that likes heat and dry elements that are normal in the desert where it grows wild.

 Step 2: Assemble Materials for Repotting Cactus

-Have all the necessary materials on hand: cactus soil, larger pot, protective gloves or tongs to handle the cactus, and a bamboo skewer or long, slender stick.
-It’s also best to have newspaper or protective covering on the bench or area where the repotting takes place.
+Have all the necessary materials: potting soil, a larger pot, protective gloves or tongs to handle the cactus, and a bamboo skewer or long slender stick.
+It is also best to have a newspaper or protective covering on the bench or area where the repotting takes place.

-Step 3: Spread Small Amount of Soil in New Container
+Step 3: Spread a Small Amount of Soil in the New Container

-Place a small amount of cactus soil in the bottom of the new container.
+Place a small amount of cactus soil in the bottom of the new pot.

-Wearing gloves, and possibly a long-sleeved shirt if the cactus is large, gently lift the cactus from the old container.
+Wearing gloves and possibly a long-sleeved shirt, gently lift the cactus from the old pot if the cactus is large.
 Tongs can also be used if the cactus has long and very sharp spines that may go through the gloves.
-For very small cacti, newspaper can be used.
+For tiny cacti, you can use a newspaper.

 Examine the bottom of the cactus to see if there are mealy bugs.
-Also check to see if it’s root-bound and, if so, gently break up some of the roots.
+Also, check to see if it is root-bound and, if so, gently break up some of the roots.
 This will permit them to spread and grow in the new pot.

-Carefully set the cactus in the new container.
-If the bottom of the cactus is not level with the the rim of the pot, remove it and add a little more soil.
+Carefully set the cactus in the new pot.
+If the cactus's bottom is not level with the pot's rim, remove it and add more soil.
 Keep doing this until the cactus is level with the rim.

 Step 6: Fill in Soil Around Cactus

-Make sure to fill in soil all around the cactus.
+Make sure to fill in the soil all around the cactus.
 Use the bamboo skewer or a long, slender stick to check around the sides of the pot.
-Shake or jiggle the pot to fill in the soil in areas where there may be a pocket.
-A gentle tap on the counter or surface will also help soil settle in the voids between the roots.
+Shake or jiggle the pot to fill the soil in areas with a pocket.
+A gentle tap on the counter or surface will also help the soil settle in the voids between the roots.

 Step 7: Wait a Day Before Watering

-Give the cactus a day after repotting before adding any water.
-Use care when watering, since overwatering is one of the biggest problems with cacti.
-Let soil dry out completely between watering and occasionally give the cactus an overall spray of water.
+Give the cactus a day or two after repotting before adding any water.
+Use care when watering since overwatering is one of the biggest problems with cacti.
+Let the soil dry out completely between watering, and occasionally give the cactus an overall spray of water.